 The Arab-British Certificate of Origin (AB C/O) should be used if your buyer is located in an Arab-League country and that country’s Customs Authorities (or even just the buyer) insists that they need an Arab-British Certificate of Origin for the goods you are supplying to them.
 AB C/O is similar in function and structure to the EC C/O. However, AB C/Os are more expensive to obtain, because of the need to send the certificates to the Arab-British Chamber of Commerce (ABCC, based in London, UK) as another layer of certification.
 Therefore, in some cases, the buyer (even if located in an Arab-League country) and their Customs Authorities will accept EC Certificates of Origin instead, so it’s worth checking before you go to the expense of applying for AB C/Os.

+To get an AB C/O you can either apply directly to the ABCC or go via a BCC authorised Issuing Body Chamber of Commerce, such as Sheffield International Trade Centre.
 Learn more about Arab British Certificate of Origin by looking at ‘How to apply for a standard AB Certificate of Origin to a Chamber of Commerce’.

 What are the different formats of a Certificate of Origin?

 Certificates of Origin are still predominately “paper-based” documents:

 - Standard certificates are processed, then printed on paper and physically ‘wet’ stamped + signed by the Issuing Body.
 Go for this format if you need a paper certificate with wet stamps and signatures on it